vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Pitrvrata (1) on each amāvāsyā for a year; performer subsists

-on milk alone, performs at end of year śrāddha and donates five cows or garments with jars full of water; saves 100 ancestors and goes to Viṣnuloka; KKV 443 (16th Şastivrata from Mat.
+on milk alone, performs at end of year śrāddha and donates five cows or garments with jars full of water; saves 100 ancestors and goes to Viṣṇuloka; KKV 443 (16th Şastivrata from Mat.
 101. 29-30 ); (2) from Cai. kr. pratipad; for seven days worship of seven groups of pitrs called Agniṣvātta, Barhisadah &c.; for a year or 12 years; HV II.
 505-506 (from Vi.
 Dh.
 III.
 157. 1-7, which is a Saptamūrtivrata ); (3) Vi.
 Dh.
 III.
 189. 1-5; (4) from Cai, kr.
 15; fast and śrāddha of seven groups of pitrs; for a year; HV II.
-255 from Visnupurāṇa ); (5) on amāvāsyā offering to pitṛs of sesame and water in which kuśas are dipped and fast for performer; HV II.
+255 from Viṣṇupurāṇa ); (5) on amāvāsyā offering to pitṛs of sesame and water in which kuśas are dipped and fast for performer; HV II.
 253 (from Var.); (6) worship of pitrs with pindas; homa with streams of ghee and fuel-sticks and curds, milk, food &c.; pitrs confer

 progeny, wealth, long life &c.; HV II.
 254 ( from Bhav.).
 Pipitaka-dvādasi-on Vai. śu.
 12; image of Kesaya should be